olga-medvedeva/HHVacancyParser/README.md

 # hh-vacancy-parser
-Service for searching and parsing vacancies from the HH.ru
+Service for searching and parsing vacancies from the HH.ru.

 HTML + Java + Jsoup